 - Jacob does a Double Take on hearing this.

-- Stealth Expert: Downplayed; her unique endgame skill upgrades focus more on stealth (upgrade to throwing knife damage/capacity, increasing her stealth stat and the ability to be functionally invisible), but otherwise she and Jacob play exactly the same.
+- Stealth Expert: Her unique endgame skill upgrades focus more on stealth (upgrade to throwing knife damage/capacity, increasing her stealth stat and the ability to be functionally invisible), and her missions involve much more discretion than Jacob's do.

 - Sword Cane: The weapon she starts the game with is a cane sword, and her best armor increases damage Evie does with them.